-Visionarium, which takes the near, the distant and the remote as its starting points, can be considered as an artistic interpretation of the universe.
-Connecting art and science, man and space, this photo collage art project is based on a fantasy universe and built around astrophysical consideration.
-It is a human quest for belonging in the infinite space.
+This photo collage project is based on a fantasy universe and built around astrophysical consideration.
+Particularly, It connects art and science, space and human.
+It is likewise a human quest for belonging in the infinite space.

-A great personal interest has led to a collaboration between Ingrid Bugge and the internationally acclaimed research scientist Anja C. Andersen from the Dark Cosmology Center at Niels Bohr Institute, who, with her communication skills and unique knowledge regarding astrophysics, is the aviator in the preliminary phase.
-Ingrid is the passenger on a journey through the puzzling universe.
+Bugge’s interest in astrophysics has resulted in a collaboration between her and the internationally acclaimed research scientist Anja C. Andersen.
+Andersen is from the Dark Cosmology Center at Niels Bohr Institute.
+Most important is her unique knowledge about astrophysics and communication skills.
+Therefore, she functions as the aviator in the projects beginning.
+Bugge is the passenger on a journey through the puzzling universe.

 The formation of a star (much like the birth of a human being) is where the near and the distant come together.
 However, Bugge does not approach Visionarium with an astrophysical perspective but rather with an artistic.
 She studies the universe through aesthetic, poetic and narrative glasses.